ElusiveNULL/fieldshift-boardct/README.md

 # fs-board
-Tool to update the FieldShift
+Tool to update the FieldShift board